Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Overview of our proposal

 where ${\cal L}$ is the Lagrangian density of the bulk theory, $u$ is the radial coordinate in the bulk spacetime, and $i$ is a spatial direction in which we have the current.
 We call (\ref{saddle1}) and (\ref{saddle2}) the ``patchwork condition.''
-As we will see, the expectation value of the current density $J(F_{ui},u)$ is given in terms of $F_{ui}(u)$ and $u$, but $J(F_{ui},u)$ is independent of $u$ by virtue of the equation of motion $\dv{u} J(F_{ui},u)=0$.
-The patchwork condition gives us the location of the effective horizon which we denote as $u=u_{*}$ and the field-strength $F_{ui}(u_{*})$ there.
-We obtain the correct expectation value of the current density by substituting these into $J(F_{ui},u)$.
+The patchwork condition gives us possible combinations of $(u_{*}, F_{ui}(u_{*}))$ that satisfy (\ref{saddle1}) and (\ref{saddle2}).
+The expectation value of the current density $J(u, F_{ui})$ is given in terms of $F_{ui}(u)$ and $u$, but $J(u, F_{ui})$ is independent of $u$ by virtue of the equation of motion $\dv{u} J(u, F_{ui})=0$.
+Therefore, we obtain the expectation value of the current density by substituting $u=u_{*}$ and $F_{ui}=F_{ui}(u_{*})$, that we obtain from the patchwork condition, into $J(u, F_{ui})$.
+See Sec. \ref{sec:patchwork} for the details.

 The origin of the term ``patchwork condition'' is as follows.
 When the gauge-invariant scalar quantity becomes regular in the entire region of the bulk spacetime, we find a phenomenon that we call ``patchwork'' occurs: two singular (unphysical) solutions recombine at a point in the bulk (which we define $u=u_{*}$) to form a smooth regular physical solution.
 As far as the models we studied, the regularity condition is equivalent to the condition that this ``patchwork'' occurs.
 We find that the condition for this patchwork occurs is that the simultaneous equations (\ref{saddle1}) and (\ref{saddle2}) hold at some point ($u=u_{*}$) in the bulk.
 We conjecture that the patchwork condition is equivalent to the regularity condition.